-In order to claim the PDV Offset as a tax rebate, you must be issued with a certificate by the Minister.
+In order to claim the PDV Offset as a tax rebate, you must be issued with a certificate by the Minister or the Minister's delegate.
 A certificate will be issued if the production meets the requirements set out in Division 376 of the ITAA97.

-The eligibility criteria, detailed in these Guidelines, are:
+The eligibility criteria, detailed in these guidelines, are:

-- The applicant is an eligible entity - the applicant company must be an Australian resident or, if they are a foreign resident, have a permanent establishment in Australia and an Australian Business Number (ABN), the applicant must be an eligible entity when it incurs QAPE, when it lodges its income tax return and when the offset is due to be credited to the applicant company (ITAA97 section 376-35) - the applicant must be the company that carried out, or made the arrangements for the carrying out of, all the activities in Australia that were necessary for the post, digital and visual effects production for the production (ITAA97 section 376-45). - The production must be of an eligible format and meet relevant production timeframes (ITAA97 section 376-45) - o format (feature film or film of like nature e.g. telemovie, mini-series of television drama or television series) - o must have commenced PDV activity in Australia on or after 1 July 2007. - QAPE as it relates to PDV production (PDV-QAPE) must meet or exceed the threshold, currently \$500,000 (ITAA97 section 376-45). - The production must not have accessed other Australian Government film tax incentives- the film tax offsets are mutually exclusive.
-Therefore, final certification of a production for either the Location or Producer Offsets will prohibit access to the PDV Offset (ITAA97 section 376-35).
-A production will also be ineligible if they claimed certain deductions or were issued a final certificate under the previous film tax incentive under the former Division 10B of Part III of the Income Tax Assessment Act 1936).
+- the applicant is an eligible entity - the applicant company must be an Australian resident or, if they are a foreign resident, have a permanent establishment in Australia and an Australian Business Number (ABN), the applicant must be an eligible entity when it incurs QAPE, applies and is being assessed under the PDV Offset, when it lodges its income tax return and when the offset is due to be credited to the applicant company (ITAA97 section 376-35) - the applicant must be the company that carried out, or made the arrangements for the carrying out of, all the activities in Australia that were necessary for the post, digital and visual effects production for the production (ITAA97 section 376-45). - the production must be of an eligible format and meet relevant production timeframes (ITAA97 section 376-45) - format (feature film or film of like nature e.g. telemovie, mini-series of television drama or television series) - must have commenced PDV activity in Australia on or after 1 July 2007. - QAPE as it relates to PDV production (PDV-QAPE) must meet or exceed the threshold, currently \$500,000 (ITAA97 section 376-45), and

+- the production must not have accessed other Australian Government film tax incentives - the film tax offsets are mutually exclusive, therefore final certification of a production for either the Location or Producer Offsets will prohibit access to the PDV Offset (ITAA97 section 376-35).
+A production will also be ineligible if they claimed certain deductions or were issued a final certificate under the previous film tax incentive under the former Division 10B of Part III of the Income Tax Assessment Act 1936.

 The certificate will state the determination of PDV-QAPE.
 You then claim the PDV Offset in your tax return for the income year in which the final PDV-QAPE is expended.
-The Australian Tax Office (ATO) will credit the PDV Offset against any existing income tax liabilities and refund the remainder.
+The ATO will credit the PDV Offset against any existing income tax liabilities and refund the remainder.